nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ### Nuts and X.509:
 The Nuts framework extends X.509 certificates into its decentralized identity (DID) ecosystem using the `did:x509` DID method.
 This method facilitates linking an X.509 certificate to a verifiable credential (`X509Credential`), providing trust while bridging traditional PKI with decentralized trust models.
 This is especially relevant in systems reliant on existing X.509 implementations, such as healthcare or government frameworks.

-### Using x509 for signing JWTs
+### Using X.509 Certificates for signing JWTs

 The JWT is a standard that is used to sign and encrypt JSON objects.
-Thus standard allows for the signing and encryption of JSON objects with certificates part of a certificate chain.
+Thus, standard allows for the signing and encryption of JSON objects with certificates part of a certificate chain.
 This allows for the signing of JSON objects with the private key of the certificate and the verification of the signature with the public key of the certificate, and the verification of the certificate chain with the public key of the CA. This is done by using the following headers fields: